liuhao189/learnnote/learn/others/meeting/airbnbJS规范.md

 console.log(Object.prototype.hasOwnProperty.call(obj,key))
 ```

-8、Perfer the object spread operator over Object.assign() to shallow-copy objects.Use thr object rest operator to get a new object with certain properties omitted.
+8、Perfer the object spread operator over Object.assign() to shallow-copy objects.Use the object rest operator to get a new object with certain properties omitted.

 # Arrays